 In order to be able to issue authentications, the North Dakota Secretary of State’s office keeps on file the certificate to confirm the commission of notaries public.
 This certificate is attached to documents intended for use in foreign countries.
 It certifies the authenticity of the signature and the capacity in which the person signing the document has acted.

-- An official NDSU transcript (if needed, order online through Campus Connection or at www.getmytranscript.com and indicate in the instruction box it should be given directly to Rhonda Kitch for the Apostille).
+- An official NDSU transcript (if needed, order online through Campus Connection or Parchment .
+Place an order for a paper transcript and indicate in the instruction box it should be given directly to the Registrar for the apostille).

 - Original NDSU diploma.
-To request a replacement/duplicate diploma please follow the steps at www.ndsu.edu/registrar/services/diplomas.
+To request a replacement diploma please follow the steps at www.ndsu.edu/registrar/services/diplomas.
+Add a comment stating the order is for an apostille/authentication.

 - A letter—addressed to the Secretary of State in North Dakota—indicating what country will be receiving the documents and where the Secretary of State should send the documents once they have completed their certification.